bikashthapa01/bikashthapa01/README.md

 ### Here are few not so interesting stuff about me 😃
-- 🔭 I’m currently working on MeroClasses.com (Educational App)
+- 🔭 I’m currently working on ......TBD
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning React/nextjs
 - 💬 Ask me about Anything , Anytime

 ## My Stats So Far